PHSAServiceOperationsCenter/PHSA-SOC/docs/source/mail_collector/alerts.rst

 condition.
 Therefor it cannot be disabled from the `Mail Collector periodic tasks admin page
 <../../../admin/django_celery_beat/periodictask>`_.

+This alert is using the email subscription defined at the `Exchange Client Error subscription listed here
+<../../../admin/ssl_cert_tracker/subscription/>`_.

 Alerts for client bot configuration
 -----------------------------------